-Slurry is a source of nutrients for grass growth thus use of slurry is important for reducing the demand for inorganic fertilisers.
-Spreading slurry when the conditions are favourable reduces nutrient losses through leaching into water bodies as well as greenhouse gas emissions.
+Slurry is a source of nutrients for grass growth thus the use of slurry is important for reducing the demand for inorganic fertilisers.
+Spreading slurry when the conditions are favorable reduces greenhouse gas emissions.

 Overview